Those with disabilities and disability income can qualify for these special home buying programs as well as standard mortgage loans.

 Most larger metropolitan areas have a Habitat branch.
 Call them to find out if you could be eligible for a new house or help in any other way.

 But it’s not just special housing programs that are available to those with disabilities.
-Common mortgage types like conventional loans, Federal Housing Administration (FHA) loans, and Veterans Administration (VA) loans allow borrowers to use disability income to qualify for the mortgage.
+Common mortgage types like conventional loans, FHA loans (backed by the Federal Housing Administration), and VA loans (backed by the Department of Veterans Affairs) allow borrowers to use disability income to qualify for the mortgage.

 If the income is non-taxable, the borrower can even add an additional 25% to their income to help them qualify.
 Many borrowers qualify for standard loans using their disability income alone.